-For nonlinear equation (1) we consider the following problem: how an initially localized field $|\psi_n(0)|^2 = \delta{n,0}$ is spreading?
-In the linear case the spreading saturates after excitation of all linear modes that have significant values at n = 0.
-The same process of "initial excitation" of modes happens in the nonlinear case as well, this initial stage of spreading has been analyzed recently in refs.
-[20, 21] and is now well understood.
+For (1) we consider the following problem: how an initially localized field $|\psi_n(0)|^2 = \delta{n,0}$ is spreading?
+In the linear case the spreading saturates after excitation of all linear modes that have significant values at n=0.
+The same process of "initial excitation" of modes happens in the nonlinear case as well, this initial stage of spreading has been analyzed recently in Refs.
+[14,15] and is now well understood.
 However, a behavior at large time scales remains less clear.
-The results presented in [20] support the view of eventual exponential localization of the field.
-We demonstrate below that the spreading is unlimited, however it is rather slow - subdiffusive.
+The results presented in [14] support the view of eventual exponential localization of the field.
+We demonstrate below that the spreading is unlimited; however, it is rather slow-subdiffusive.